dezyne/community/README.md

 # Logging

 [This page](https://github.com/VerumSoftwareTools/DezyneCommunity/tree/master/logging) describes a way to inject a StreamLogger class into the locator to re-direct the logging to your own logger intra-structure.
-Also it goes into how it is possible to customize the log information coming out of dezyne components at runtime.
+Also it goes into how it is possible to customize the log information coming out of dezyne models by customizing the runtime.